Getting around in Switzerland

 Three days Fr.
 232, 4 days Fr.
 281, 8 days Fr.
 418 and 15-days Fr.513.

 The Swiss Travel Pass Flex is the flexible pass option on non-consecutive days at different prices.
 For adults under 26, you can buy the Swiss Travel Pass Youth.
 The Swiss Travel Pass is not available for residents of Switzerland and Lichenstein.

 2-Half Fare Card:

-The half-fare discount card is an excellent option for those who are discovering Switzerland by car and will not only use public transport during the trip.
-If you want to do some tours/excursions in lakes/mountains and don’t want to pay full price on it, maybe you can consider to buy a Half fare card at SBB.
+A half-fare discount card is an excellent option for those who are discovering Switzerland by car and will not only use public transport during the trip.
+If you want to do some tours/excursions in lakes/mountains and don’t want to pay full price on it, maybe you can consider buying a Half fare card at SBB.

 Currently, in August 2019, the price of the half-fare card is Fr.120- per person and is valid for one month.

 It can be purchased through the Raileurope website, link here